How Living Intentionally Can Improve Your Effectiveness

 It’s also about understanding the barriers each woman places on herself — often needlessly and even without realizing it.
 For example:

-- She will take the job or assignment because it is offered — not because it fits into a plan or helps achieve a goal.
+- She will take the job or assignment because it is offered to her, or needs to be done — not because it fits into a plan or helps achieve a goal.

 - She doesn’t put herself in the running for a promotion — because “oh, I’m not quite ready.”